feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 **Text Markup**
 ================

 ..
-Note, anytime Markup is used in code blocks, it is best to use ".. code-block:: javascript" to ensure the syntax highlighting doesn't mess up.
+Note, anytime Markup is used in code blocks, it's best to use ".. code-block:: javascript" to ensure the syntax highlighting doesn't mess up.

 This page will primarily cover text `markup <https://en.wikipedia.org/wiki/Markup_language>`_ features, but there is some general information to know when writing.
-It is important to keep in mind a rough 430-450 character limit when writing to avoid text trailing off the screen.
+It's important to keep in mind a rough 430-450 character limit when writing to avoid text trailing off the screen.
 Thankfully, most text editors gives you a character count when highlighting a selection of text, usually at the bottom of its GUI.

 However, there is an emphasis on it being a rough character limit.
-Since each text character in the game can have varying length, it is generally impossible to tell if it will actually fit till you test it in-game.
+Since each text character in the game can have varying length, it's generally impossible to tell if it will actually fit till you test it in-game.
 This is one of the many reasons play-testing your work is recommended.

 Lastly, if you know RenPy for featuring a certain markup feature and can't find it on this page, it likely means it doesn't work as expected.